levifussell/ailp_assignment_2016/README.md

 **classes**

-The simplified implementation uses only two layers of markup to describe different Carneades classes.
+The simplified implementingimplementation uses only two layers of markup to describe different Carneades classes.
 The highest order line,

 ```xml
 <CMLObject>...</CMLObject>